-We routine perform biopsy procedures to diagnose canine lymphoma at the Purdue University Veterinary Teaching Hospital (PUVTH).
+We routinely perform biopsy procedures to diagnose canine lymphoma at the Purdue University Veterinary Hospital.
 Dogs are placed under heavy sedation or general anesthesia to perform a biopsy.
 Although discomfort associated with this procedure is typically minimal, we often prescribe oral pain medication afterwards just to be sure your dog is comfortable following the biopsy.

 Are any other diagnostic tests required for dogs with lymphoma?